 This dynamic, hands-on program is a true learning laboratory, leveraging the latest insights and best practices to help you and your organization move to the analytics forefront.
 In addition to lectures, case studies, and exercises, you will work throughout the week in small groups on a real-world issue, running data analyses and making recommendations based on your findings.
 You will also discuss specific challenges with faculty and fellow participants as you begin to explore how people analytics can be applied in your organization.

-The theories and applications of People Analytics: A Data-Driven Approach to Managing People will be examined as they relate to:
+The theories and applications of People Analytics will be examined as they relate to:

 - Internal and External Hiring